MileHacker Logo

 • "Menu del Día": Look for the "Menu del Día" (set lunch menu) at local restaurants.
 These typically feature excellent value, including 2-3 courses, bread, and a drink for a fixed price, notably cheaper than a la carte dinner.

-• Tapas Deals: While less common for "free tapas with a drink" than in some mainland Spanish cities, some bars, especially in Vegueta, offer special tapas or "pinchos" deals, notably on Thursday evenings ("Jueves de Pinchos").
+• Tapas Deals: While less common for "free tapas with a drink" than in some mainland The spanish language cities, some bars, especially in Vegueta, offer special tapas or "pinchos" deals, notably on Thursday evenings ("Jueves de Pinchos").

-• Transportation Savings: Prioritize walking in central and beach areas.
+• Transportation Savings: Prioritize hiking in heart of and beach areas.
 Public buses offer efficient and economical transport.
 Sharing taxis or ride-shares can be competitive for groups, especially for short distances or at night.
 If renting a car, consider economy models and splitting costs.

 • Accommodation Alternatives: Hostels and guesthouses offer budget-friendly lodging.
 Self-catering apartments, especially for longer stays, enable cooking meals for substantial food savings.
 Staying slightly outside central areas may present lower prices with good public transport links.